First installation

 Unpack the zip.

-- Move folder elasticsearch-7.17.3 to a folder and subfolder under Program Files, for example E:\Program Files\ElasticSearch\7.17.3.
-Folder 7.17.3 should contain subfolders such as bin and config after moving.
+2. Move subfolder elasticsearch-8.19.3 to a folder and subfolder under Program Files, for example E:\Program Files\ElasticSearch\8.19.3.
+Folder 8.19.3 should contain subfolders such as bin and config after moving.

 Configure config\elasticsearch.yml.
 Uncomment and adjust entries:

-- For a cluster: list the master-eligible nodes, entry cluster.initial_master_nodes.
+9. For a cluster: list the master-eligible nodes, entry cluster.initial_master_nodes.
 Use the node names, not the server addresses.
 For example: ["es-node-1", "es-node-2", "es-node-3"].
 The same complete list can be used on each server; the list can include the name of the node itself.
+Note that when building-up a cluster and starting with the first node list this first node only; otherwise an error may occur if Elastic Search attempts to contact the other nodes in order to establish the master node.
+This also means that when done setting up the cluster it is required to return to this configuration, adding the remaining nodes.

 # Do not automatically create a new index because this can result in default mappings.